The Power of Outside Influences

 It was found that African American students have always scored slightly lower than their European American peers in standardized tests in the United States.

-However, the month after Obama won the election for president, the scores of African Americans elevated to the same level of their European American counterparts; apparently, simply being shown that race was not a factor in achievement helped them overcome this perception.
+However, the month after Obama won the election for president, the scores of African Americans elevated to the same level as their European American counterparts; apparently, simply being shown that race was not a factor in achievement helped them overcome this perception.

 You can download and read more about it in the Journal of Experimental Social Psychology report: The “Obama Effect”: How a Salient Role Model Reduces Race-Based Performance Differences.